nice-bills/dune-mcp/README.md

 This project enables LLMs (like Claude, or custom agents) to securely interact with Dune Analytics.
 It acts as a "Smart Gateway" that prioritizes **Query Reuse** and **Budget Safety** over raw SQL generation, protecting your API credits and reducing token consumption.

-## 🚀 Features
+## Features

-*   **🛡️ Budget Manager:** Deterministic guards that prevent credit exhaustion.
+*   **Budget Manager:** Deterministic guards that prevent credit exhaustion.
 Set hard limits on queries per session.
-*   **📉 Token-Optimized:** Returns "Indices" (summaries) instead of raw schemas.
+*   **Token-Optimized:** Returns "Indices" (summaries) instead of raw schemas.
 Results are previewed (top 5 rows), not streamed in full.
-*   **🔍 Query Reuse First:** Tools encourage searching existing community queries before generating new SQL.
+*   **Query Reuse First:** Tools encourage searching existing community queries before generating new SQL.
-*   **⚡ Aggressive Caching:** In-memory caching for schemas and query metadata to reduce API latency.
+*   **Aggressive Caching:** In-memory caching for schemas and query metadata to reduce API latency.
-*   **📊 CSV Export:** "Escape hatch" to download full datasets to disk instead of flooding the LLM context.
+*   **CSV Export:** "Escape hatch" to download full datasets to disk instead of flooding the LLM context.

-## 🛠️ Toolset
+## Toolset

 1.  `search_public_queries`: Find existing queries (saves credits).
 2.  `get_query_details`: Inspect SQL and parameters (on demand).